-SADECLAR.CFG

-The selections you make in the Property Configuration dialog directly affect the contents of the SADECLAR.CFG file, which is housed in the Files table of every encyclopedia.
+SADECLAR.CFG The selections you make in the Property Configuration dialog directly affect the contents of the SADECLAR.CFG file, which is housed in the Files table of every encyclopedia.
 This file, in turn, is referenced by #IFDEF (note: there is no space between the '#' and the 'IF') statements in the SAPROPS.CFG and USRPROPS.TXT files.
-For example, the
+For example,

-SAPROPS.CFG file contains # IFDEF's for UML - if the UML modeling method is toggled on (in the above dialog and therefore in SADECLAR.CFG), then # IFDEF's in SAPROPS.CFG will turn on or off appropriate properties for UML diagrams.
+Figure 1-1.
+Project Configuration Dialog: choose the diagram types, and the other useful diagrams for this encyclopedia. the SAPROPS.CFG file contains # IFDEF's for UML - if the UML modeling method is toggled on (in the above dialog and therefore in SADECLAR.CFG), then # IFDEF's in SAPROPS.CFG will turn on or off appropriate properties for UML diagrams.